Mark Webber (racing driver): Early racing career

 Webber began driving motorbikes on weekends from about age four or five on his maternal grandfather's 2500 acre farm.
 Webber was not encouraged to seriously take up motorcycling by his father, because he sponsored some local children who were injured in motorbike accidents.
-At about 12 or 13, he switched to karting, buying a go-kart from a school friend's father.
+At about twelve or thirteen, he switched to karting, buying a go-kart from a school friend's father.
 He developed himself at a local indoor go-kart centre near his home.
 Webber received a second-hand worn out go-kart from his father in 1990 and drove it about once a month at the Canberra Go-Kart Club and in meetings in and around Canberra.
 Andy Lawson, owner of Queanbeyan Kart Centre, built karts around Webber's frame and Webber's father leased his petrol station and worked long hours at a car dealer to fund his son's karting activities.
 Webber opted for karting, and made his junior-level karting debut in 1991 aged 14, winning the 1992 Australian Capital Territory and New South Wales (NSW) State championships.
 In 1993, Webber won the Canberra Cup, the King of Karting Clubman Light Class titles, the 1993 Top Gun Award at the Ian Luff Advanced Driving School, and the 1993 NSW Junior National Heavy Championship in a Lawson kart with a larger, more powerful engine.

-In 1994, he made his car racing debut, competing in the eight-round Australian Formula Ford Championship featuring non-aerodynamically dependent open-wheel racing vehicles fitted with treaded tyres.
+In 1994, Webber made his car racing debut, competing in the eight-round Australian Formula Ford Championship featuring non-aerodynamically dependent open-wheel racing vehicles fitted with treaded tyres.
 He drove Craig Lowndes' championship-winning 1993 RF93 Van Diemen FF1600 car that his father purchased.
 Webber achieved a season-high third at Phillip Island Grand Prix Circuit for 14th in the Drivers' Championship with 30 points and second in the Rookie of the Year standings.
 (Note: During the season, Webber worked with a team of three mechanics (including himself) who were not well acquainted with Formula Ford.)
 He was disqualified from the non-championship Formula Ford support race for passing the field on the formation lap.
 In late 1994, Webber's father asked English-born media officer Ann Neal to locate sponsorship for Webber; Neal located support from the Australian Yellow Pages after she and Webber reviewed six proposals.
 Webber moved to Sydney from Queanbeyan to be closer to Australia's motor racing industry.
 When not racing, he earned money working part-time as a driving instructor at Oran Park Raceway defensive driving school.